-One of the most important reasons to cite your sources is to avoid plagiarism, which is a violation of the Foothill College Academic Honor Code.
+One of the most important reasons to cite your sources is to avoid plagiarism, which is a violation of the Foothill College Academic Integrity Policy.
 Citing your sources is a standard academic practice that helps your reader find the resources you used to write your paper.
 You might think of it as leaving a trail of breadcrumbs for your reader to follow through your research process.
 It provides evidence to support your work and increases your credibility.

 When to Cite?